fballiano/magento-cache-regeneration-lock/README.md

 To have a better compatibility across multiple Magento (1.x) versions.

 ##Compatibility
-Tested on Magento CE 1.9 and EE 1.13
+Tested on Magento CE 1.9 and EE 1.13.

+The file based flock version can only work on singe server projects or on multiserver projects where the document_root (actually the var directory) is shared via NFS.
+This solution will not work on a truly separated multiserver environment.
+I'm working on a different approach for that situation.

 ##Support
 If you have any issues with this extension, open an issue on GitHub (see URL above).